boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : As discussed in {{Section 1.2 of ?RFC8883}}, some hardware devices implement a parsing buffer of a fixed size to process packets, including all the headers.
-  When the aggregate header length of an IPv6 packet exceeds that size, the packet will be discarded or deferred to a slow path.
+  When the aggregate length of headers of an IPv6 packet exceeds that size, the packet will be discarded or deferred to a slow path.

-: The ipv6ExtensionHeadersChainLength IE is used to report the aggregate length of enclosed extension headers chain of a Flow.
+: The ipv6ExtensionHeadersChainLength IE is used to report, in octets, the length of an extension headers chain observed in a Flow.
+The length is the sum of the length of all extension headers of the chain.
 Exporting such information may help identifying root causes of performance degradation, including packet drops.

 Abstract Data Type:
 : unsigned

 Data Type Semantics:
 : identifier

+Units:
+: octets

 Additional Information:
 : See {{Section 4 of !RFC8200}} for the general definition of IPv6 extension headers.